 It ain’t Coca-Cola it’s rice

 The third verse returns to a common Strummer theme: the debilitating effects of drug addiction in the underclasses, where going straight to hell takes on the meaning of “suicide aided and abetted by the system.”
-The closing lines are intensely moving, as they speak poignantly about how our intolerance and fear of differences shuts down any access to human wisdom.
+The closing lines are intensely moving, as they speak poignantly about how our intolerance and fear of differences shut down any access to human wisdom.
 Given the intensity of the struggles concerning immigrants and refugees today—fueled by unscrupulous, small-minded politicians who exploit the fears of the populace in order to secure power—these lines remain sadly relevant:

 Can you cough it up loud and strong?